ruyakubu/BUILD-AzureML-workshop/README.md

         'glyburide-metformin','glipizide-metformin','glimepiride-pioglitazone','metformin-rosiglitazone','metformin-pioglitazone', 'diag_2', 'diag_3', 'change'], axis=1, inplace=True)
 ```

-Lastly, unique patient numbers or hospital record identifications do not have value to model.
-Also, a patient’s first, second or third diagnosis while that were hospitalized may be useful , but are too random from patient to patient.
+Lastly, unique patient numbers or hospital record identifications do not add value to the model.
+Also, a patient’s first, second or third diagnosis while that were hospitalized may be useful, but are too random from patient to patient.

 *Formatting data*

-Part of working with data is formatting the columns or values into names that are more meaningful and easier to understand.
-Here we’ll change the readmitted outcome from NO or <30.
+* Part of working with data is formatting the columns or values into names that are more meaningful and easier to understand.
+For example, we’ll change the readmitted values of NO or <30 to “not readmitted" and “readmitted” respectively.

 ```python
 df['readmitted'] = df['readmitted'].replace({"NO":"not readmitted", "<30":"readmitted"})
 ```

-Next, the age group are represented in brackets.
+* Next, the age group are represented in brackets.
 For example, [0 - 10] denotes the age between 0 and 10 years old.
-In addition, since there’s a small sample size of patients in this age group will consolidate the age groups.
+In addition, since there’s a small sample size of patients in this age group will consolidate the age groups into easier to understand groups.

 ```python
 df.loc[:, "age"] = df["age"].replace( ["[0-10)", "[10-20)", "[20-30)"], "30 years or younger")